Where can I manage my users?

 If you are the initial account holder that pays the subscription and originally signed up for the Semrush account, you are the owner.
 All of the added email logins are users.
 Admins are users that the owner gives management permissions to.

-Admins can also automatically see every user's projects (in read-only mode), so a user doesn't need to share their Projects with the admins or owner of the account for them to know what they’re working on.
+Admins can also automatically see every user's projects (in Editor mode), so a user doesn't need to share their Projects with the admins or owner of the account for them to know what they’re working on.
 More details on what each role can do can be found here.

 Make a User an Admin